n3wt0n/AzureDevOpsToGitHubRepoMigrator/Docker/README.md

 # DOCKER - Azure DevOps To GitHub Repository Migrator

-This is the containerized version of the migrator
+This is the containerized version of the migrator.
+It uses the [migrate-mirror.ps1](../Scripts/migrate-mirror.ps1) script.

 ## Usage